 On May 12, 2023, the Company entered into a securities purchase agreement (the "PIPE 1 SPA") with certain investors (the "PIPE 1 Purchasers"), pursuant to which the Company agreed to sell and issue 1,665,213 shares of its common stock in a private placement transaction (the "First Private Placement").
 The purchase price per share of common stock was \$20.00 per share.
 The initial closing of the First Private Placement occurred in May 2023 (the "PIPE 1 Initial Closing") subject to customary closing conditions.
 The total gross proceeds to the Company at the PIPE 1 Initial Closing from the First Private Placement are expected to be approximately \$33,300, including \$1,463 from the cancellation of certain of the Company's bridge loans and accrued interest (see Note 6).
-Two of the PIPE 1 Purchasers will, and are contractually obligated to, fund up to \$17,500 of such PIPE 1 Purchasers' investment amounts following the PIPE 1 Initial Closing but no later than November 15, 2023.
-During the six months ended June 30, 2023, the Company received \$2,500 of the committed amount of \$17,500, and subsequent to June 30, 2023, the Company received another \$2,500 of the committed \$17,500 (see Note 11).
-As of June 30, 2023, the Company sold 842,079 shares of its common stock under the PIPE 1 SPA resulting in gross and net proceeds to the Company of \$16,842 and \$16,342, respectively.
+Two of the PIPE 1 Purchasers were contractually obligated to fund up to \$17,500 of such PIPE 1 Purchasers' investment amounts following the PIPE 1 Initial Closing but no later than November 15, 2023.
+During the nine months ended September 30, 2023, the Company received \$6,000 of the committed amount of \$17,500.
+As of September 30, 2023, the Company sold 1,017,079 shares of its common stock under the PIPE 1 SPA resulting in gross and net proceeds to the Company of \$20,342 and \$19,842, respectively.

 On June 9, 2023, the Company entered into another securities purchase agreement (the "PIPE 2 SPA", and, together with the PIPE 1 SPA, the "Purchase Agreements") with certain investors (the "PIPE 2 Purchasers"), pursuant to which the Company agreed to sell and issue 900,000 shares of the Company's common stock in a private placement transaction (the "Second Private Placement", and, together with the First Private Placement, the "Private Placements").
 The purchase price per share of Common Stock was \$20.00 per share.
 The initial closing of this Second Private Placement occurred in June 2023 (the "PIPE 2 Initial Closing"), subject to customary closing conditions.
 The total gross proceeds to the Company from the Second Private Placement are expected to be approximately \$18,000.
-One of the PIPE 2 Purchasers will, and is contractually obligated to, fund up to \$12,500 of such PIPE 2 Purchaser's investment amounts following the PIPE 2 Initial Closing, but no later than November 15, 2023.
-As of June 30, 2023, the Company sold 275,000 shares of its common stock under the PIPE 2 SPA resulting in gross and net proceeds to the Company of \$5,500 and \$5,300, respectively.
+One of the PIPE 2 Purchasers was contractually obligated to fund up to \$12,500 of such PIPE 2 Purchaser's investment amounts following the PIPE 2 Initial Closing, but no later than November 15, 2023.
+As of September 30, 2023, the Company sold 275,000 shares of its common stock under the PIPE 2 SPA resulting in gross and net proceeds to the Company of \$5,500 and \$5,300, respectively.

-As of June 30, 2023, the Company sold 1,117,079 shares of its common stock under the Purchase Agreements resulting in the total gross and net proceeds to the Company from the First Private Placement and the Second Private Placement of \$22,342 and \$21,642, respectively.
+As of September 30, 2023, the Company sold 1,292,079 shares of its common stock under the Purchase Agreements resulting in the total gross and net proceeds to the Company from the First Private Placement and the Second Private Placement of \$25,842 and \$25,142, respectively.
+As of that same date, the Company had received \$6,000 of the \$30,000 in aggregate committed investment amounts to be funded following the PIPE 1 Initial Closing and PIPE 2 Initial Closing.